Test-writing playbook¶

 Available payload generators¶

 Row mapping and row generator settings are combined into a payload generator class.
-Currently, only two payload generators are available.
+Currently, two payload generators are available.

 RowListPayloadGenerator¶